Luton DART: Construction

 Testing of the transit vehicles began in 2021.
 In August of that year, reports emerged of problems experienced with the traction or the pulley system during testing, and that a DART vehicle had become derailed.
 This was denied by LLAL.

 Opening

 The system was originally scheduled to open in 2021.
 Following delays resulting from the COVID-19 pandemic, the opening date was revised to late 2022.
 The planned opening was later delayed due to further technical testing and development of the ticketing system.
+A member of Luton Borough Council's overview and scrutiny board called for an independent investigation into Luton DART's two-year delay and £90 million budget increase.

-On 6 December 2022, King Charles III visited the Luton DART terminal station during a royal visit to the town.
+On 6 December 2022, King Charles III visited the Luton DART during a royal visit to the town.
 He unveiled a plaque commemorating his visit before travelling on the new transit system.

 Passenger trials began in February 2023, with a second batch of trials announced for March.
 The service opened to all passengers for four hours per day on 10 March.
-It is expected to open 24 hours per day three weeks later.
+It subsequently opened for 24 hours per day on 27 March 2023.